armchair-traveller/o1-homes/README.md

 ## Seeding data

-To seed data, fill in your Fauna API key for `const WRITE_KEY` in `scripts/mock/seed.js`.
+~~To seed data, fill in your Fauna API key for `const WRITE_KEY` in `scripts/mock/seed.js`.
 Run `npm run seed`.
 It uses Node experimental `fetch` so you will need at least v17.5 to run it.
-It will seed the data (`mock-homes.json`) to the database.
+It will seed the data (`mock-homes.json`) to the database.~~

+TBD: ~~Gave up on Fauna/GraphQL.
+The queries are imperative and take too long to write/figure out.
+And everything needs to be tested to some degree.
+It's nice that with just that imperativeness you can have a database that could potentially serve 10,000,000 users quite handily and be distributed globally.
+But it's not worth the time to refresh on how to use it for an MVP.
+I'll just use a REST API for now.
+I'll come back to this later.~~

+~~Yes.
+I did switch to an entirely different database that I've never even learned when I hit a predicted dead-end with several potential solutions in one I have experience with.
+But what can you do?
+I'm not going to waste time progressing through a solution I know won't make it in time, I'll take the risk with unknowns if the tradeoff is a possible passing breakthrough.~~